Separation and Probation

-As detailed on the Ph.D.
-Program menu of these pages, there are 6 first year foundational courses with associated preliminary exams that a student must pass by the end of their 2nd year.
-If by the 2nd year, the student has not obtained the required 4 Ph.D. passes and 2 Masters passes in the 6 graduate prelims, and a passing grade in the 6 corresponding courses, then the graduate committee will meet to decide about their fate.
+As detailed on the PhD Program menu of these pages, there are six first year foundational courses with associated preliminary exams that a student must pass by the end of their 2nd year.
+If by the 2nd year, the student has not obtained the required four PhD passes and two masters passes in the six graduate prelims, and a passing grade in the six corresponding courses, then the graduate committee will meet to decide about their fate.
 If the student is relatively close to completing the preliminary requirements, they can be given an additional semester or year to finish these requirements.
-However if they are not close, they are usually separated from the Ph.D. program.
-In most such cases of separation, the student would have done enough work to leave with a Master's degree in Mathematics.
+However if they are not close, they are usually separated from the PhD program.
+In most such cases of separation, the student would have done enough work to leave with a master's degree in mathematics.

 Loss of stipend due to loss of advisor support in the fifth or higher year: